 The Coarse Particulate Matter (PM10) non-attainment status of the three largest Arizona cities along the international border - Nogales, Douglas and Yuma-San Luis - prompted ADEQ to expand its air quality monitoring efforts to Sonoran border cities in the mid-1990s.

 In late 1993, ADEQ began monitoring (PM10) on both sides of the border in the cities of Nogales, Arizona and Nogales, Sonora (jointly known as Ambos Nogales.)
-A comprehensive study was completed in 1999, including the following components: air sampling of particulate matter (PM), volatile organic compounds, semi-volatile organic compounds, and aldehydes; air emissions inventory; air modeling and human health risk assessment.
+A comprehensive study was completed in 1999 which included the following components: air sampling of particulate matter (PM), volatile organic compounds, semi-volatile organic compounds, and aldehydes; air emissions inventory; air modeling and human health risk assessment.

 Arizona-Sonora Border Air Monitoring Stations